Finding the Best Places to Retire Since 2006!

 Coral Springs, Florida

-Overview: Bordered by Everglades National Park, sprawling Coral Springs sits in southeastern Florida, about 20 miles northwest of Fort Lauderdale and about 11 miles inland from the Atlantic Ocean.
+Bordered by Everglades National Park, sprawling Coral Springs sits in southeastern Florida, about 20 miles northwest of Fort Lauderdale and about 12 miles from oceanfront beaches.
 It started out as a master planned development in the 1960s and has grown steadily since.

 The city wins praise for its quality of life, well managed government and nicely maintained public spaces.
 It is also known for its architectural aesthetics as building and landscaping codes are strictly enforced.
-These codes regulate every thing from exterior paint colors and commercial signs to boat storage and roofing materials (McDonald's was not even allowed its tall iconic golden arches signage).
-The city has a good parks system, a good school system, and the downtown is in the middle of an extensive redevelopment project.
+These codes regulate everything from exterior paint colors and commercial signs to boat storage and roofing materials and ensure an attractive cityscape (McDonald's was not even allowed its tall iconic golden arches signage).
 Restaurants of all types are in abundance, and a downtown farmers' market always draws a crowd.
+The city has a good parks system, a good school system and downtown undergoing redvelopment with new housing and retail projects on the way.

 There are two shopping malls, a community theater and the Coral Springs Center for the Arts, which hosts touring Broadway shows.
 The biggest event of the year is the Coral Springs Festival of the Arts in March.
 Housing is a good mix of single family homes, town homes and condominiums.
 Heron Bay is a lovely planned community with a TPC golf course and a variety of home styles.